Table of Contents

 Definition of Hallucinations

 Hallucinations are deceptions in perceptions that occur in the absence of an external stimulus.
-They have the quality of a normal perception and the individual perceives them vividly and clearly.
+This perception cannot be experienced by other persons.
+They have the quality of normal perception and the individual perceives them vividly and clearly.
 They cannot be controlled voluntarily.

 Types of Hallucinations

-The individual may be able to recognize the voices as that of his friends or neighbors or even his own voice, or it could be a voice of a stranger.
+The individual may be able to recognize the voices like that of his friends or neighbors or even his own voice, or it could be the voice of a stranger.
 These voices are distinct from the individual’s own thoughts.
 He may be able to localize the voice to a specific location around him (e.g. over my shoulder) or the voices can come from all around him.